hellstorm-software/Kult-Rising/readme.md

 Fixes<br>
 - <i>fixed an issue that caused camera to not zoom in/out on scroll in third person view</i>
+- <i>fixed an issue that forced game into first person when closing crafting menu</i>
 ----------------------------------------------------------

 28.12.24